justunsix/selenium-java-tests/README.md

 ## About The Project

-Run quick tests with Selenium and Java
+Template project to run tests with Selenium and Java.

 ### Built with